 Technical diving equipment minimalization also recognizes a principle of “failure points”.
 Put simply, the more points of potential failure exist on a technical divers gear, the more chance for a failure to occur.
 Prudent technical divers seek to identify failure points in their gear and eliminate them if the gear isn’t strictly necessary or a less complex alternative exists.

 Technical diving requires careful planning and a thorough understanding of dive physics, physiology, and gas management.
 Dive planning includes choosing the right dive site, selecting the appropriate dive plan, and determining the necessary equipment and decompression schedule.

 Gas management is a critical component of technical diving and involves carefully calculating and monitoring the use of different gases during the dive.
-Technical divers may use multiple gas sources, such as air, nitrox, and trimix, to help manage decompression and ensure a safe ascent to the surface.
+Tech divers may use multiple gas sources, such as air, nitrox, and trimix, to help manage decompression and ensure a safe ascent to the surface.

 Technical Diving Gas Mixtures

 Technical divers must use appropriate gas mixtures depending on the depth they are diving at.
 The following types of gas are used in technical diving: